 Ulstein hybrid propulsion concept

-The «Ulstein hybrid propulsion concept», nominated for the Green Ship Technology Award, combines higher efficiency and better performance at high loads and excellent fuel consumption at low loads.
-Hybrid propulsion is therefore the perfect match for the operational profile of AHTS vessels like the Olympic Zeus and the Olympic Hera.
-The concept combines the best properties of both DE (diesel electric) and DM (diesel mechanic) into one system.
-This includes DM attributes of higher efficiency and better performance at high loads, along with the DE trait of excellent fuel consumption at low loads.
+The «Ulstein hybrid propulsion concept», nominated for the Green Ship Technology Award in 2011, combines higher efficiency and better performance at high loads and excellent fuel consumption at low loads.
+Hybrid propulsion is, therefore, the perfect match for the operational profile of AHTS vessels like the Olympic Zeus and the Olympic Hera.
 The system takes up less space and is less expensive than a large diesel-electric system.

-"After a number of jobs, we've proven to the market that we in average can run the ship on 70% of the fuel of what a conventional diesel anchor handler can, and that we can save up to 70% in some modes compared to a conventional ship", says Olympic Subsea chief technical officer Runar Stave.
+"After a number of jobs, we've proven to the market that we in average can run the ship on 70% of the fuel of what a conventional diesel anchor handler can and that we can save up to 70% in some modes compared to a conventional ship", said Olympic Subsea's chief technical officer Runar Stave.

 Direct drive electric propulsion

-Further improvement is possible by use of permanent magnet propulsion motor, which leads to increased power density, no copper losses in rotor, improved energy efficiency and a major annual reduction of fuel and CO2 emissions.
+Further improvement is possible by the use of a permanent magnet propulsion motor, which leads to increased power density, no copper losses in the rotor, improved energy efficiency and a major annual reduction of fuel and CO2 emissions.
 It causes low noise levels and load/rpm.